mimo-to/mimo-to/README.md

 ---

 <div align="center">
-🚀 Pro Tips for fellow developers:
+🚀 Tips for fellow developers:

  Sleep is overrated